James-Njoroge/sloop-landing-page/README.md

 # 🌳 Builders Garden

-This is the repository containing the NextJS code for the [Builders Garden](https://builders.garden) website.
+This is the repository containing the NextJS code for the Sloop website.

 ## 🌱 Getting Started